ajhall/ptt-lab-aspnet-docker/lab-03.md

 At <https://localhost:5001/api/values>, you should see `["value1","value2"]`.
 This comes straight from the `Get()` method in `ValuesController.cs`.

-The methods in `ValuesController` have associated [attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-2.1#attribute-routing-with-httpverb-attributes) such as `[HttpGet]`, `[HttpPost]`, and `[HttpDelete]` that limit the HTTP verbs that are allowed to trigger them.
+The methods in `ValuesController` have associated [attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-2.1#attribute-routing-with-httpverb-attributes) such as `[HttpGet]`, `[HttpPost]`, and `[HttpDelete]` that limit the [HTTP verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) that are allowed to trigger them.
 Navigating to an action in a web browser triggers an HTTP GET request.

+## Making HTTP requests

+It's easy to make HTTP GET requests with your web browser - that's what happens by default whenever you type something into your address bar and press enter.
+There are many other [HTTP verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), though, that take a little more configuration to use.

-## Using Postman
+### Postman

-TODO

-Self-signed SSL certificates are being blocked:
-Fix this by turning off 'SSL certificate verification' in Settings > General
+[Postman](https://www.getpostman.com/) is a tool to build and test HTTP requests with more flexibility than a web browser.

+Open the Postman app, then open a new tab in the main section of the UI (don't use the "New" button at the top left, and don't worry about the "Collections" section for now).
+Click the dropdown menu that says "GET" to see a list of all the HTTP verbs you have available.
+For this lab, we'll only need GET and POST.

+### Required setup

+Open the settings (File > Settings) and turn off "SSL certificate verification" in the General tab.
+This will let you work with your local API even though its identity hasn't been verified by a certificate authority.

+### Make a request

+To make a request, just put a URL into the "Enter request URL" box and set the HTTP verb you want to use.
+If you switch to the POST verb, you'll see the "Body" tab light up under the URL bar.
+This is where you'll define what data gets sent with your POST request.

-Try making a GET request to <https://localhost:5001/api/values/1>.
+To start, try making a GET request to <https://localhost:5001/api/values/1>.
 You should see the word `value` as a response, which is hard-coded in the `Get(int id)` method.
-Let's change this to echo back the input you send it.
+In the next step, we'll change this to echo back the input you send it.